flashlight/flashlight/docs/source/mnist.rst

 Running the Example
 -------------------

-To run the example, build ``Mnist.cpp`` (which is automatically built with flashlight by default), then run
+To run the example, build ``Mnist.cpp`` (which is automatically built with flashlight examples by default), then run

 ::
    ./Mnist [path to dataset]